4IP/actions-status-discord/README.md

-# This repository was forked by me, because i have a requirement to integrate with discord
+# This repository was forked by me, because i have a requirement to integrate with discord.
+So i will maintain this repository
 # Actions Status Discord

 Discord Notification Made Easy.